knetikmedia/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 Get a single challenge activity

-A challenge can have multiple instances of the same activity and thus the id used is of the specific entry within the challenge
+A challenge can have multiple instances of the same activity and thus the id used is of the specific entry within the challenge. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```java